 Rework and repair of electronic assemblies.
 This 5-day course utilizes lecture and practical application to convey the rework skills.
-Students will remove and replace most common TH and SMT components including DIP rework, chip component rework, SOT & SOIC rework, and QFP & PLCC rework as well as barrel, track & pad repair. boards.
+Students will remove and replace most common TH and SMT components including DIP rework, chip style component rework, SOT & SOIC rework, and QFP & PLCC rework as well as barrel, track & pad repair. boards.
 In the 7721 portion, the student will repair damaged plated thru holes and reestablish the electrical interconnections, repair lifted SMT pads, repair burned and damaged laminate material, perform an undercut, and complete the repair with two part epoxy.
 This is IPC’s most comprehensive hands-on training program where students are evaluated on both lab and course work.
-After the candidate has successfully passed the Common Procedures module any of the remaining 8 modules may be taught in any order.
-The successful student will be issued an official IPC certification on the completed modules good for two years from the date of completion.
-Details on individual modules follow:
+The CIT level certification is designed for experienced personnel who wish to become IPC certified instructors or desire the highest level certification in electronics repair.
+Prospective students should have intermediate level experience in rework and repair or have passed the CIS level.

 Module 2 Wire Splicing

 This module discusses the four IPC recognized wire splices (Mesh, Wrap, Hook, and Lap) along with a discussion of feasibility of repairing damaged wires and demonstration of wire stripping along with all of the abovementioned wire splices.
 The session also covers wire tinning using a soldering iron and a solder pot.
 The students must show proficiency in the above and demonstrate the ability to perform at least two of the splices to IPC Class 3 criteria

 Module 3 Through-Hole (TH) Rework